Zariphron/Team-10/Specification.md

 ## Primary postconditions
 	User has a pdf of the markdown note

-# Use case 7: Share notes with ither people
+# Use case 7: Share notes with other people
 ## Summary
 	User can share their notes with other users